Ursa Story Company is dedicated to celebrating outstanding storytelling, with an emphasis on spotlighting underrepresented voices.

 Mark Armstrong is Co-Founder and CEO.
 He was previously the Founder and CEO of Longreads, the National Magazine Award-winning site that Armstrong started as a Twitter account and hashtag and was dubbed “A digital renaissance for the long form” by The New York Times.
 Longreads was acquired by Automattic (parent company of WordPress and Tumblr), where he served as VP of Content.
 He lives in Seattle with his wife and children.

-Deesha Philyaw is Editor at Large and co-host of the Ursa Short Fiction podcast.
+Deesha Philyaw is Co-Founder, Editor at Large, and co-host of the Ursa Short Fiction podcast.
 Her collection, The Secret Lives of Church Ladies, won the 2021 PEN/Faulkner Award for Fiction, the 2020/2021 Story Prize, and the 2020 LA Times Book Prize: The Art Seidenbaum Award for First Fiction and was a finalist for the 2020 National Book Award for Fiction.
 The Secret Lives of Church Ladies focuses on Black women, sex, and the Black church, and is being adapted for television by HBO Max with Tessa Thompson executive producing.
-Deesha is also a Kimbilio Fiction Fellow and will be the 2022-2023 John and Renée Grisham Writer-in-Residence at the University of Mississippi.
+Deesha is also a Kimbilio Fiction Fellow and a Baldwin for the Arts Fellow.

 Many thanks to our Advisors for their support of Ursa Story Company and its mission: